pelletierauger/Various-Spirals/README.md

 # Various-Spirals
 An exploration of different spiral shapes with p5.js.

+This is currently very messy and mostly about me learning Git and GitHub.